usaid-cs/yesterday-i-learned/biology.md

+1. To raise metabolic rate, [drink cold water](https://www.healthline.com/nutrition/10-ways-to-boost-metabolism#section1).
+1. [Carrageenan](https://en.wikipedia.org/wiki/Carrageenan), a type of gel from seaweed, is a gelatin replacement for vegans.
+1. Goldfish lose their classic orange colour after being in the wild for a few generations.
+1. Right after molting, crabs fill their bodies with water, so their new shells are bigger than the old ones.
 1. A blackout is when we've done so much acute damage to our brain that the part responsible for memory has been impaired to the point where it stops functioning.
 1. Baby shrews hold onto each others tails so they don't lose each other,
 1. [Light drinking](https://www.ncbi.nlm.nih.gov/pubmed/16842939) (less than one glass a day) does not have a significant change in incidences of fetal alcohol syndrome.